dcunited001/dcunited001.github.io/_posts/2018-02-16-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

         but they don't know to seek it out either ... like a sophomore in a college bar trying to pull some girls.

+- (from note, partially overlapping with the above): FPS signal analysis based on how players engage actual and potential DPS/Abilities fields projected onto the collective space of the map
+  - in other words, there are team DPS/HPS & abilities fields, but these methods work primarily based analysing player position and movement in relation to the gradient/laplacian of those DPS/HPS fields
+    - F(DPS) := DPS field for enemy team
+    - trying to explain this without drawing pictures is difficult
+      - but these factors are computable, if not on every game, at least scaleably computable in GPU-cloud-based stream processing architectures, where records indicating player positions are rendered to textures (have i already explained this)
+    - metric of player/team engagement: `integral(time spent on DPS
+      boundary) * F(DPS @ position) / max(DPS)`
+      - the second factor above `F(DPS @ position) / max(DPS)` is a
+        metric that is attempting to measure player engagement with the enemy damage field, while accounting for the player's skill in dodging the maximum values in that damage field.
+        - this factor can be computed across various spatiotemporal scales (and, yes, the definition above needs a lot of work)

 - ... describe method